adamsamec/WinManager/Readme.md

 ### Source files
 WinManager is a free and open-source software developed in C# as a WPF application using the .NET 8.0 framework.
 You can find all the necessary source files in the "WinManager" folder of this repo.

+### Known limitations
+* Occasionally, after an attempt to switch to a window, the focus is not properly placed to that window.
+What may help in this condition is pressing Alt + Tab and then Alt + Shift + Tab.

 ## License
 WinManager is available under the MIT license.